Event Notification Report for February 07, 2024

 NMSS_EVENTS_NOTIFICATION (EMAIL)

-The following is a summary of information that was provided by the California Department of Public Health, Radiological Health Branch via email:
+The following information was provided by the Arkansas Department of Health, Radiation Control Radioactive Material Program (the Agency) via email:

 A Medical Event may indicate potential problems in a medical facility's use of radioactive materials.
 It does not necessarily result in harm to the patient.

-The following is a summary of information that was provided by the California Department of Public Health, Radiological Health Branch via email:
+The following information was provided by the Arkansas Department of Health, Radiation Control Radioactive Material Program (the Agency) via email:

 A Medical Event may indicate potential problems in a medical facility's use of radioactive materials.
 It does not necessarily result in harm to the patient.